 Common Problems & How to Treat Them

-It can be easy to overwater Lady tulip bulbs once they’ve been planted.
-This rots the bulb and ruins the growth of the plant before it can begin.
-Make sure that the bulb is watered once after planting, then leave it alone throughout the winter.
+It can be easy to overwater Lady tulip bulbs once planted.
+This rots the bulb and ruins the plant’s growth before it can begin.
+Ensure the bulb is watered once after planting, then leave it alone throughout the winter.
 Good soil will retain the level of moisture needed by the bulb.

 Too Much Light